nleroy917/dissertation/sections/background/thesis-setup.typ

 This dissertation advances the field of scATAC-seq analysis in three distinct ways:

-First, it introduces a novel tokenization technique for training and running scATAC-seq models, along with a suite of high-performance, Rust-based infrastructure to support these methods, including vocabulary builders and fast tokenizers designed to enable highly efficient and scalable data processing.
+First, it introduces a novel tokenization framework for training and running scATAC-seq models, along with a suite of high-performance, Rust-based infrastructure to support these methods, including vocabulary builders and fast tokenizers designed to enable highly efficient and scalable data processing.

 Second, it presents scEmbed, a shallow neural network based on Word2Vec that provides a proof-of-concept for model sharing and the re-use of pre-trained embeddings, thereby streamlining downstream analysis and reducing computational overhead.
 We show that pre-trained region embeddings learned with scEmbed can be effectively utilized in various downstream tasks, improving performance and reducing the need for extensive retraining.